Home » Service Reviews » YCharts Review

 YCharts Platform Differentiators

 YCharts differs from many of the charting and analysis platforms available in that it focuses on fundamental corporate data rather than technical analysis of historical data.
 The fundamental charting capabilities, and especially the ability to compare multiple stocks within an industry on the same set of charts, are extremely useful for traders looking to benchmark a company against its competitors.
-In addition, the timeseries data tool available in the Professional plan can be extremely useful in determining the value of a company compared to its current stock price and its potential future trajectory.
-The inclusion of data for mutual funds and a fund screener is useful for traders who invest in funds as well as in individual stocks.
-Overall, YCharts offers excellent data management tools that few other platforms can match.

 What Type of Trader is YCharts Best For?

-YCharts is designed primarily for long-term investors who are interested in investing in companies that they believe are undervalued based on their fundamentals.
 Our YCharts review found that the platform lacks many of the technical analysis tools commonly associated with charts.
 Instead, it focuses on providing traders with the ability to compare fundamental data across companies within the same sector.
-The YCharts rating system gives investors additional analytical insight into companies’ value, while the inclusion of data and a screener for mutual funds makes the platform suitable for traders who also invest in mutual funds.
+The YCharts rating system gives investors additional analytical insight into companies’ value, while the inclusion of data and a screener for mutual funds makes the platform suitable for investors who also invest in mutual funds.

 Pros